bobsanjo/PRIV/receive-store-aggregatable-reports.md

 A [sample javascript code](https://github.com/privacysandbox/aggregation-service/blob/main/docs/collecting.md#collect-transform-and-batch-reports) is available on the Aggregation Service GitHub repository.

+Note the following:
-You can have one AVRO file for all your reports or split reports into multiple AVRO files.
-There is no limit on AVRO size.
-For performance reasons, it is recommended to keep the number of AVRO files to a number between the number of CPUs available for your Cloud instance and 1000.
+* You can have one AVRO file for all your reports or split reports into multiple AVRO files.
+* There is no limit on AVRO size.
+* For performance reasons, it is recommended to keep the number of AVRO files to a number between the number of CPUs available for your Cloud instance and 1000.

-Following is the AVRO Schema for Aggregatable reports.
-The different fields for the reports are `payload`, `key_id`, and `shared_info`.
+Following is the AVRO Schema for aggregatable reports.
+The fields for the reports are:
+* `payload`
+* `key_id`
+* `shared_info`

 ```json
   {